The steps of the purchase

 Sexual behavior is essentially instinctive and depends largely on hormones.
 In the case of a stallion horse, they depend on testosterone, a hormone that is primarily produced in the testicles.

 When the testicles are removed, the sexual behavior of the horse changes.
 He will no longer warm up with other horses or mares, he will not need to be insulated and you can keep him with other horses without any problem.

 However, if he has already covered, he has a learning that he can continue to reproduce even after being neutered.

-If the horse is intact and behaves well with its rider and other horses, he will continue to behave well after castration.
+If the horse is intact and behaves well with its horse rider and other horses, it will continue to behave well after castration.

-Geldings are generally easier to handle than whole horses because they are more docile.
+Geldings are generally easier to handle than stallions because they are more docile.